 Last month, the social media company offered to pay a whopping 650 million USD to settle a lawsuit that accused the platform of illegally collecting biometric data through a photo-tagging tool provided to Facebook users.
 In a new lawsuit filed in state court in Redwood City, California, Zuckerberg’s company is accused of collecting, storing, and profiting from the biometric data of more than 100 million Instagram users.

 The lawsuit has emphasized that Facebook has successfully done all of this without the knowledge or consent of its users.
-The lawsuit brings to the front that this particular practice violates an Illinois privacy law that bars unauthorized collection of biometric data.
+The lawsuit shows that this practice violates an Illinois privacy law that bars unauthorized collection of biometric data.
 Under this law, any company that violates this law is liable to pay 1000 USD per violation or 5000 USD. if the violation is found to have acted intentionally.